juanfonsecasolis-automation/javascript-playwright-Bondar-course/Discussion.md

 1. you can define aliases for long commands in the package.json file,
 1. you can use the describe-test syntax (preferred over Gherkin when implementing BDD), and

 Regarding the points mentioned by Zhan; yes, JS/TS still doesn't have an easy-to-understand syntax compared with Python/Ruby (point ii); but in practice you don't notice that TS isn't a fully Object-oriented programming language (point iv).
-We didn't find problems implementing inheritance, abstraction, and polymorphism (of course, I don't want to enter into purist discussions).
+We didn't find problems implementing inheritance, abstraction, and polymorphism (we aren't entering into purist discussions for the sake of practicity).

 ## Conclusions
 Team members without previous experience in web development can find challenging writting automation in JS/TS, especially manual testers, which can become excluded from opportunities to participate in automation and increase the productivity of the team.
 On the same direction, choosing Playwright with Python or Ruby could be a better option than JS/TS.
 In practice, we didn't notice that TS isn't a fully OOP language.
 We did notice that the JS/TS syntax is over complicated, and this could affect the coding velocity.
 Playwright seems a good alternative for Selenium, because it adds an extra layer of abstraction that makes interaction with web components and assertions easier.